readyready15728/misc/awakemud-notes.md

 find a half-price visa (full price at the Everett Airport itself).
 * There's a guy in the basement of Smith's who sells visas.
 * Glow City is just to the east of where Moonlight Mall is in Redmond (but is apparently very dangerous).
+Be wary of gangers and turrets!
 * Stanley's RGA Emporium in Everett sells gunsmithing and ammunition crafting equipment and kits for the latter.
 * Clarence Williams at Stanley's RGA Emporium practices the repair and ammunition crafting skills for pistols, shotguns, submachine guns, rifles and heavy weapons.
 * Allocate cpool towards offense when targets are hard to hit.
 * 'get nuyen all.corpse'.
 * 'get cred all.corpse'.